Windy Community

 I agree!
 It's obvious that the predict time should match with the time radar.
 (Not In your sample) In my exemple I set the pressure ON in the satellite image.
 So I get the predict in the hour of the satellite display.
 More the model is recent more the compare is interesting.
 The goal is to appreciate if the forecasting is good or weak.

-Korina 1 Reply Last reply Reply Quote 1
+KorinaK 1 Reply Last reply Reply Quote 1

-• Korina
+• KorinaK

-Korina Administrator @Daniel Barbieri last edited by
+Korina @Daniel Barbieri

 @Daniel-Barbieri Hello, isolines should not be displayed with Satellite at all, because they are forecast.
 We will remove this option in the future.